 With USATF Marathon Certification comes qualification for Boston!
 (Certification #: CO15003DCR).
-Qualifying times earned at our 2015 Beat the Heat Marathon will be valid for 2016 Boston entry.
+Qualifying times earned at our 2019 Beat the Heat Marathon will be valid for 2020 Boston entry.
 Please direct all Boston registration questions to the BAA.
 Click here for contact information and current qualifying standards.

-|As a part of our first-of-its-kind Endless Series, race the same distance at back-to-back events to measure your progress on identical 5K, 10K, Half or Full Marathon courses.
+|As a part of our first-of-its-kind race that doesn’t end, (yes, it goes on and on my friend), run the same distance at back-to-back events to measure your progress on identical Endless Series courses.
 Prizes may be awarded to those who beat their previous time!
 Click here for more information.|

 |With about a gazillion reasons why you might not be able to join us on race day, we know you still want to race with your friends & family.
 Well, we’ve got your back!
 Space will be extremely limited, so get in early if you want to race from afar for any reason.
 Click here for more information.|

-Dedicated in Support of Hope House of Colorado
+Dedicated in Support of Firefly Autism!

 Church Ranch Office Park

 |1M Course (3% Asphalt / 46% Concrete / 51% Soft Surface)||Elevation Profile|

 |1M Athletes will leave the office park lot to head west on Big Dry Creek Trail for .5 miles, turn around & return the way they came on this out & back course.|